While child dedication is not a Biblical command, we believe it helps encourage parents to:

 - Acknowledge their child as a gift from God.
 (Psalm 127:3-5)

 - Publicly declare their intention to raise their child in a home that will cultivate Christlikeness to give their child an opportunity to know God through a personal relationship with Christ.
-(Deuteronomy 6:2, Ephesians 6:4)
+(Deut.
+6:2, Eph.
+6:4)

-Ask family, friends and the church community to prayerfully support and hold them accountable to these commitments.
-(Hebrews 10:24-25)
+- Ask family, friends, and their church community to prayerfully support and hold them accountable to these commitments.
+(Heb.
+10:24-25)

 Child dedication will not save your child.
 Salvation is the free gift of grace given to a person once they have acknowledged their sin before a holy God and by faith have trusted in Christ alone as their substitute for the payment and forgiveness of their sins.
-(Ephesians 2:8-9, Act 4:12)
+(Eph.
+2:8-9, Acts 4:12)

 Child dedication is not baptism for your child.
-Baptism is the public profession of faith that a Christian makes after they have repented and believed in the Gospel message.
+Baptism is the public profession of faith that a CHristian makes after they have repented and believed in the Gospel message.
 Once a child is old enough to understand their sin and their need for Christ, then he or she can make a choice to be baptized.
-(Colossians 2:11-13)
+(Col. 2:11-13)